Onychomycosis: Differential diagnosis

 In many cases of suspected nail fungus there is actually no fungal infection, but only nail deformity.

 To avoid misdiagnosis as nail psoriasis, lichen planus, contact dermatitis, nail bed tumors such as melanoma, trauma, or yellow nail syndrome, laboratory confirmation may be necessary.

-Other conditions that may appear similar to onychomycosis include: psoriasis, normal aging, yellow nail syndrome, and chronic paronychia.
+Other conditions that may appear similar to onychomycosis include: psoriasis, normal aging, green nail syndrome, yellow nail syndrome, and chronic paronychia.

 Treatment

 Medications

 Most treatments are with antifungal medications, either topically or by mouth.
 Avoiding use of antifungal therapy by mouth (e.g., terbinafine) in persons without a confirmed infection is recommended, because of the possible side effects of that treatment.
+First topical terbinafine medication (MOB-015) was launched in February 2024 in Sweden under the name Terclara.
+This medication recorded 76% mycological cure rate in two phase 3 studies.
+The topical property of this medication ensures that typical terbinafine side effects are not present (1000 times lower terbinafine levels in plasma).
+Terclara (MOB-015) released in Norway in February 2025.
+Release in 11 European countries in 2026.
+Roll-out in other countries will continue in the coming years.

 Medications that may be taken by mouth include terbinafine (76% effective), itraconazole (60% effective), and fluconazole (48% effective).
 They share characteristics that enhance their effectiveness: prompt penetration of the nail and nail bed, and persistence in the nail for months after discontinuation of therapy.
 Ketoconazole by mouth is not recommended due to side effects.
 Oral terbinafine is better tolerated than itraconazole.
 For superficial white onychomycosis, systemic rather than topical antifungal therapy is advised.

 Topical agents include ciclopirox nail paint, amorolfine, and efinaconazole.
 Some topical treatments need to be applied daily for prolonged periods (at least one year).
 Topical amorolfine is applied weekly.

 Efinaconazole, a topical azole antifungal, led to cure rates two or three times better than the next-best topical treatment, ciclopirox.
 In trials, about 17% of people were cured using efinaconazole, as opposed to 4% of people using placebo.

 Topical ciclopirox results in a cure in 6% to 9% of cases.
 Ciclopirox when used with terbinafine appears to be better than either agent alone.
 Although eficonazole, P-3051 (ciclopirox 8% hydrolacquer), and tavaborole are effective at treating fungal infection of toenails, complete cure rates are low.

 Other

 Chemical (keratolytic) or surgical debridement of the affected nail appears to improve outcomes.

-As of 2014 evidence for laser treatment is unclear as the evidence is of low quality and varies by type of laser.
+As of 2014, evidence for laser treatment is unclear as the evidence is of low quality.

 Tea tree oil is not recommended as a treatment on present data.
 It was found to irritate the surrounding skin in some trial participants.